naszaklasa/bacula/src/win32/win32_installer/Readme.txt

 File Locations
 --------------
-The programs and documentation are installed in the directory "C:\Program Files\Bacula" unless a different directory was selected during installation.
-The configuration and other application data files are in the "C:\Documents and Settings\All Users\Application Data\Bacula" directory.
+Everything is installed in the directory
+"C:\Program Files\Bacula" unless a different directory was selected during installation.

 Code Page Problems
 -------------------